 Additionally, transportation analysis provides the visibility to see where your company is underperforming and areas of especially high cost.
 You can then use this new information to plan future shipments, with the software efficiently mapping out resource usage based on historical data.

 Mobility is often considered a “nice-to-have” in other realms of software, but when your entire industry is on the go, it’s a necessity.
 Some vendors offer designated mobile apps, with others relying on their mobile website.
-While some systems can be accessed from any device with internet access, there are others that are OS specific.
+While some systems can be accessed from any device with internet access, others are OS-specific.
 Most commonly, TMS applications have been optimized to run on iOS or Android, but there are systems available that can run on Blackberry and Windows Mobile as well.

 It’s also beneficial to consider the user-interface of the application on mobile devices.
-While design isn’t a part of TMS functional requirements (since it doesn’t affect how the software works), it does affect the adoption rates within your company.
-If you expect some resistance during the implementation, user-friendliness is definitely something to include on your TMS checklist.
+While design isn’t a part of TMS functional requirements (because it doesn’t affect how the software works), it does affect the adoption rates within your company.
+If you expect some resistance during implementation, a user-friendly interface is something to include on your TMS checklist.

 Operating System Support